New to Bounty?

 Even cranky babies relax in warm water, making it prime bonding time.
 “Our son has always been fascinated by water,” says Sarah, 29, mum to Ollie.
 “In fact, he’s such fun in the bath that my husband took responsibility for washing duties.
 He gets in the water with Ollie, and I get five minutes’ rest.”

-As long as you don't mind a slightly cooler bath than the temperature you would prefer (test it on your wrist first), it's fun to get in with your baby.
-You'll need to be more prepared if you want to do this, so have a towel and bub's clothes within easy reach.
+As long as you don’t mind a slightly cooler bath than the temperature you would prefer (test it on your wrist first), it’s fun to get in with your baby.
+Chooose a lovely, gentle wash such as Swisspers Baby Hair & Body Wash and try to be in the moment as you wash him, making eye contact and talking to him.
+You’ll need to be more prepared if you want to do this, so have a towel and bub’s clothes within easy reach.

 “Don’t worry too much about your technique,” she adds.
 “Just try gently massaging different parts of your baby’s body and see what he responds to the best.
 You’ll soon grow in confidence.”